zenodeapp/genesis-ethermint/setup/README.md

 This script installs all the dependencies (and system configurations) that are necessary for the binary to run.
 Since this file already gets called from within the other scripts, it is not required to call this yourself.

-## install-service.sh

-This script installs the `genesisd` service, which will automatically start the node whenever the device reboots (see [genesisd.service](/services/genesisd.service)).
-Since this file already gets called from within the other scripts, it is not required to call this yourself.

 ## node-setup-wizard.sh

 As said in the [README.md](../README.md), this script is more of an interactive experience and takes care of some extra precautionary steps.
 It's made for those who prefer to run a script without having to do any manual preparation like backing up previous installations.